-CloudRF has 3 types of global clutter data to improve the accuracy of your planning.
-You can enable random clutter everywhere, upload your own 'point clutter' or enable Global landcover.
+CloudRF has 3 types of clutter data to improve the accuracy of your planning.
+You can define your own DIY clutter, activate global landcover or benefit from the laser accuracy of LIDAR surface models which includes trees.

 The 2012 landcover clutter has 17 bands representing different obstacle heights (Trees, Vegetation).
 These can be enabled to enhance the accuracy of the digital terrain but are fairly coarse making them suitable only for wide area broadcasting.